 In the case of bond offerings, investment banks provide similar services to those for IPO.
 But again, the primary element is pricing which is determined by the interest rate offered.

 Investment banks also cover the merger and acquisition where one organization is about to acquire the other or when a company is offered for a sale.
 Based on the company valuation, an investment bank decides what one company is willing to pay for the others.

-The companies who are about to make an acquisition, investment banks mainly advise their clients on the value of the company and the most favourable way to structure the offer.
+The companies who are about to make an acquisition, investment banks mainly advise their clients on the value of the company and the most favorable way to structure the offer.

 Investment banks whose clients are top-notch companies, which are ready for the acquisition, determine the reasonable asking price or value of the company.
-The advice is on the favourable or unfavourable structure structures of the sale.
+The advice is on the favorable or unfavorable structure structures of the sale.

 Acquisitions involve cash, stocks or a combination of cash and stock.

 In a nutshell, investment bankers are financial advisors who provide capital for their clients through the sale of equities or debt.

 Investment banks also provide financial advisory services for top-notch clients.
 They primarily work on hedge funds and private equity and control millions of dollars.
 Their services included: capital raising for general funds, IPOs of portfolio companies owned by the funds and more.